MPMC-Lab/BPM_IndoorUFP/README.md

 ## References

 For detailed insights and academic context, please refer to the associated research papers and visit the [relevant department or research group website].

----

-This README provides a comprehensive overview of your Indoor Ultrafine Particle Modeling project, highlighting its features, functionalities, and its utility in the field of environmental modeling.
-Please replace placeholders with specific details pertaining to your project, authors, and repository URL.